adafruit/Adafruit_nRF52_Arduino_Bootloader/README.md

 # Adafruit nRF52 Arduino Bootloader

-This repository contains the bootloader for the Adafruit nRF52 Feather boards.
+This repository contains the bootloader for Adafruit nRF52 boards.

 It is based on nRF52 SDK 11.0.0 using the classic serial and OTA update options, and adds the following additional features: